-We will explore how to get rid of cat smell from the previous owner and not just mask the scent using everyday air fresheners – it is a short-lived solution soon exposed by a bit of humidity in the air.
-Using neutralizing scents from candles and essential oils for pet odor will also not help in the long run.
+We will explore how to get rid of cat smell from previous owner and not just mask the scent using everyday air fresheners (air fresheners only offer a short-lived solution that proves ineffective when the pee is exposed to a bit of humidity in the air during the summer).

-Why Is Cat Urine So Potent?
+What Makes Cat Urine So Potent?

 Cat urine smell potency emanates from the myriad of compounds that constitute the urine.
-Cat urine contains ammonia, urea, and metabolic by-products that decompose to release a foul odor.
+Cat pee contains ammonia, urea, and metabolic by-products that decompose to release a foul odor.
 Regular cleaning in the immediate aftermath of a cat soiling the carpet, floor, walls, fabrics, couch, or any other part of the house will dissipate the foul odor.

-Sometimes, the stale ammonia-esque odor does genuinely disappear for a short time, only to return later during a humid day (especially during the summer).
+Sometimes, the stale ammonia-esque smell does genuinely disappear for a short time, only to return later during a humid day (especially during the summer).
 Humidity allows uric acid crystals to reconstitute, allowing bacteria to restart their decomposition.

 It is why many fail to notice the cat odor during the house inspection tour, only to get disappointed once they have moved in.